gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 In this tutorial, all jobs have specific [tags](#tags) which help with filtering.
 By default, tags are not used in filtering on the *MONITOR* page, you need to add them in the *Filter settings* tab (three stacked bars in the top right corner).

-> Please note, in this tutorial, jobs are tagged with the software used (plink or regenie), the phenotype (BMI), the step of the analysis (QC, GWAS, Merge, Step 1 and 2) and lastly the chromosome number (c1 to 22) if jobs are separated per chromosome.
+> Please note, in this tutorial, jobs are tagged with the software used (plink or regenie), the phenotype (BMI), the step of the analysis (QC, GWAS, Merge, Step 1 and 2) and lastly the chromosome number (c1 to c22) if jobs are separated per chromosome.

 ## Errors when running

-A failed job running on DNAnexus has only 3 main errors (apart from errors in the code):
+A failed job running on DNAnexus has 3 main errors (apart from errors in the code):

 * Warning: Out of memory error occurred during this job.
 * Warning: Low disk space during this job.